-- Annual Improvements to IFRSs 2014-2016 Cycle The Annual Improvements to IFRSs 2014-2016 Cycle include a number of amendments to various IFRSs.
-The application of these amendments has had no effect on the Company's financial statements.
+- Annual Improvements to IFRSs 2014-2016 Cycle

+The annual improvements to IFRSs 2014-2016 Cycle include a number of amendments to IFRSs.
+The application of these amendments has had no effect on the Company's financial statement.
-New and revised standards in issue but not yet effective

-The Company has not applied the following new and revised IFRSs that have been issued but are not yet effective for the period ended 31 March 2018:
+New and revised standards in issue but not yet effective The Company has not applied the following new and revised IFRSs that have been issued but are not yet effective for the year ended 31 March 2018:

-- 1FRS 9 - Financial Instruments (1 January 2018).
+- IFRS 9 - Financial Instruments (1 January 2018).
 A revised version of IFRS 9, Financial Instruments, was issued in July 2014 mainly to include: a) impairment requirements for financial assets; and b) limited amendments to the classification and measurement requirements by introducing a 'fair value through other comprehensive income' ("FVTOCI") measurement category for certain simple debt instruments.

-The Directors of the Company have assessed the application of IFRS 9 and determined it will not have a material impact on amounts reported in respect of the Company's financial position.
+The directors of the Company anticipate that the application of IFRS 9 will not have a material impact on amounts reported in respect of the Company's financial assets and financial liabilities.